- Types of food.

 In an emergency

 If you have a casualty owl to feed and need to give it something just to keep it going for a day or two you can use raw lean shin beef or chicken muscle.
 Do not use these foods for a longer period.
 Even a diet containing only 20% beef will be nutritionally deficient.
 For many new casualties, water is often more important than food, but injured or starving birds will not normally drink voluntarily.
-Please call a vet or rehabilitator for advice.
+Please follow the instructions in this short video or call a vet or rehabilitator for advice.

 Do not use:

-- Wild rats; unless they are small and you are certain no rodenticides are used nearby.
+- Wild rats: unless they are very small and you are certain no rodenticides are used nearby.

 - Rabbits; they are too big and if chopped up there is a risk of long sharp bone fragments being swallowed which could damage or even kill the owl.